mustafaahmed-f/ecommerce_admin_dashboard/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is open source and available for free, but if you find it useful, please consider giving it a star on GitHub.